 Paperwork can be emailed, faxed, mailed or dropped off in person to:

 30805 Olson St

 Pequot Lakes, MN 56472

 If your child was previously enrolled in Pequot Lakes Public Schools and will not be homeschooled, please inform the school of their withdrawal.
 If you re-enroll your child in school, please inform Brenda Williams at 218-568-9334 that you are no longer homeschooling.

 Minnesota homeschools are encouraged to carefully review Homeschool Information for Parents provided by the Minnesota Department of Education.

 EDUCATIONAL REIMBURSEMENT RATE

 AND OTHER PROGRAMS

 Educational Reimbursement Rate

 If you choose to participate and in order to be eligible for reimbursement, you are required to complete and return the Student Report for Aids to Nonpublic Students form by October 1.
-All receipts submitted for reimbursement must be dated during this fiscal year which began July 1, 2021.
-Requests submitted after April 15 will NOT be reimbursed.
+All receipts submitted for reimbursement must be dated during this fiscal year which begins July 1, 2023.
+Receipts submitted after April 15 will NOT be reimbursed.
 All materials for which reimbursement is received are the property of Pequot Lakes Public Schools.
 Appendix A (from MDE’s Education Aids for Nonpublic School Students document) outlines the educational materials that are eligible for reimbursement through this program.